ehmicky/autoserver/docs/logging.md

 Provider options:
   - `url` `{string}` - URL to send the logs to
   - `method` `{string}` (default: `POST`) - HTTP method

+## Console log provider

+The `console` [log provider](#providers) prints logs on the console.

+The output is prettified but does not contain performance monitoring nor detailed log information, so this is only meant as a development helper.

+This log provider is always enabled, but can be silenced by using `level` `silent`.

 ## Debug log provider